Christopher Wenner: Life and career

 In 1999, Wenner returned to East Timor under the name "Max Stahl".
 He entered the country covertly by hiring fishing boats, in order to avoid the Indonesian military.
 This time he filmed Indonesian-backed violence on women and children in a refugee camp.
 For his coverage, he won the 2000 Rory Peck Award for Hard News.

-In 2013, Wenner's audio visual material on East Timor's struggle for independence has been listed in UNESCO's Memory of the World Register as "On the birth of a nation: turning points".
-The material is also kept at the Max Stahl Audiovisual Centre for Timor-Leste (Centro Audiovisual Max Stahl em Timor-Leste) (CAMSTL).
+In 2013, Wenner's audiovisual material on East Timor's struggle for independence was added to UNESCO's Memory of the World Register as "On the birth of a nation: turning points".
+The material is kept at the Max Stahl Audiovisual Centre for Timor-Leste (Centro Audiovisual Max Stahl em Timor-Leste) (CAMSTL).
 In December 2016, CAMSTL entered into a protocol with the National University of Timor-Leste and the University of Coimbra (UC) aimed at preserving the material in the form of an online image archive.
 In February 2019, Wenner gave a public presentation of the archive following its installation at the UC.
 Since then, the archive has been accessible for research and educational projects.

 In December 2019, the National Parliament of Timor-Leste voted unanimously to grant Wenner Timorese citizenship in recognition of his role in the fight for Timorese liberation.

 Wenner was one of the first Western journalists to recognize the scope of tensions in Chechnya.
 He travelled there with cameraman, filmmaker and author Peter Vronsky in 1992 to report on the break-away republic and nuclear weapons materials smuggling for the Canadian produced television special The Hunt for Red Mercury.

 In 1998, whilst working as an ITN journalist for Channel 4, Wenner was beaten by Serb civilians during a mass protest.